raspy135/Qun-mk2/README.md

 Parameter lock will be triggered only when the step is turned on.

-SHIFT + turn dial is a useful way to sweep between sub-modes to find modified parameters.
+_Tip: SHIFT + turn dial is a useful way to sweep between sub-modes to find modified parameters._